 The Mallee Regional Partnership is one of nine such Partnerships across the state, established by the Victorian Government, recognising that local communities are in the best position to understand the challenges and opportunities faced by their region.

-Over the past two years, our Partnership has heard from thousands of people living and working in the Mallee, including through three Regional Assemblies.
+Over the past four years, our Partnership has heard from thousands of people living and working in the Mallee, including through three Regional Assemblies.

 We've taken your voice to the heart of the Victorian Government, and we look forward to hearing from you going forward.